alexcarpenter/alexcarpenter-11ty/src/posts/2018-05-11-back-to-static.md

 ---
 title: Back to static
-summary: Towards the beginning of the year I had migrated my personal site setup from Jekyll over to Craft CMS.
+description: Towards the beginning of the year I had migrated my personal site setup from Jekyll over to Craft CMS.
 tags:
   - 11ty
 ---